Fizzyo/fizzyo-challenge/README.md

 A great tool for Visualisation and charting is [Microsoft PowerBI](http://www.powerbi.com) if your new to PowerBI or data visualisation then please watch this short webinar which wil give you an overview of data visualisation with [Power BI](https://info.microsoft.com/UK-MSFT-WBNR-FY17-12Dec-05-MicrosoftAzureBringyourDatatoLifePowerBIWebinar-269449_Registration.html)

-## Hack entry specific requirements for this challenge
+## Game Deliverables

-- All output from Health Hack will be under GNU open-source licensing and all entries stored within [this organisation](https://github.com/ichealthhack).
+- All output fro  be under GNU open-source licensing and all entries stored within [this organisation](https://github.com/Fizzyo).

 - All games should be ideally developed to become cross platform iOS, Android, Windows 10 and Windows Desktop the input for the game will use Phyiso equipment specially PEP and Acapella devices.